-However, in case of very elongated straight parcels (i.e. more than 400, 500 meters long) the distance between two successive vertices can be extended to 100, 150 meters.
+However, in case of very elongated straight parcels (i.e. more than 400, 500 meters long) the distance between two successive vertices can be extended to 100, 150 meters (but marked clearly with a density of at least one marker/peg for 20-25m).